-Investors hope EastGroup Properties (NYS: EGP) will top analyst estimates once again after beating predictions by $0.01 in the previous quarter.
-The company will unveil its latest earnings on Thursday.
+EastGroup Properties (NYS: EGP) will try to beat its earnings estimates for the third consecutive quarter.
+The company will unveil its latest earnings on Tuesday, February 14.
 EastGroup Properties focuses on the acquisition, development, and operation of industrial properties in major Sunbelt markets throughout the United States.

 What analysts say:

-Revenue forecasts: On average, analysts predict $43.9 million in revenue this quarter.
-That would represent a rise of 1.7% from the year-ago quarter.
+Revenue Forecasts: On average, analysts predict $44.6 million in revenue this quarter.
+That would represent a rise of 6.5% from the year-ago quarter.

-Wall Street earnings expectations: The average analyst estimate is earnings of $0.74 per share.
-Estimates range from $0.73 to $0.74.
+Wall Street Earnings Expectations: The average analyst estimate is earnings of $0.78 per share.
+Estimates range from $0.76 to $0.80.

 What our community says:

-The majority of CAPS All-Stars see EGP as a good bet, with 68.4% granting it an outperform rating.
-The majority of the Fools are in agreement with the All Stars as 73.9% give it an outperform rating.
-Fools have embraced EastGroup Properties, though the message boards have been quiet lately with only 11 posts in the past 30 days.
+The majority of CAPS All-Stars consider EGP a good bet, as 73.7% award it an "outperform" rating.
+The majority of the Fools agree with the All-Stars, with 73.9% giving it an "outperform" rating.
+Fools are keen on EastGroup Properties, though the message boards have been quiet lately with only 11 posts in the past 30 days.
 EastGroup Properties' bearish CAPS rating of two out of five stars falls short of the Fool community sentiment.

-EastGroup Properties' income has fallen year over year by an average of 6.9% over the past five quarters.
-Revenue has fallen for the past three quarters.
+EastGroup Properties' profit has risen year-over-year by an average of 12% over the past five quarters.

 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.